< Back

 *The Argonauts Leaving Colchis.
 Wood, 35 x 27.

 The men in armour in the stern are probably the twins Castor and Pollux, and the two principal figures by the main mast are probably the hero Jason and the Colchian sorceress Medea.
 One of a series of six panels representing episodes from the myth of Jason and the Argonauts.
 The panels originally decorated a matching pair of cassoni (bridal chests), which are recorded, with an attribution to 'Ercole da Ferrara', in the 1638 inventory of the collection of the Marchese Vincenzo Giustiniani at Rome.
 It has been suggested that the cassoni might have been made for the marriage in February 1490 of Isabella d’Este and Francesco Gonzaga.
 (Ercole is said to have painted no less than thirteen cassoni for this occasion, as well as designing the nuptial bed, a magnificent chariot and a gilded buccentaur.)
 Another possibility is that the cassoni were made in Bologna for the marriage in 1486 of Sallustio Guidotti and Griseide Bentivoglio.
 (Two panels bear traces of what might be the Guidotti family's coat-of-arms.)
 The five other panels from the two cassoni are dispersed among different museums and collections.
 The subjects are the Flight of the Argonauts from Colchis (Museo Civico at Padua), Banquet at the Court of KIng Aeëtes (Musée des Arts Décoratifs at Paris), Battle of the Argonauts (a fragment in the Rucellai collection at Florence), Jason seizing the Golden Fleece (private collection) and King Aeëtes and His Courtiers (a small fragment sold at Sotheby's in April 1989).
 The panels were certainly produced in Ercole de' Roberti's workshop or circle, but the quality of execution varies considerably.
 Several writers (beginning with Roberto Longhi in Officina Ferrarese (1934)) have seen the hand of the young Lorenzo Costa in some scenes.
 The Thyssen panel is generally considered the best of the series and is the one most commonly attributed to Ercole himself.
 It was formerly in the collection of the Dutch banker Friedrich Gutmann, who loaned it to an exhibition of Ferrarese Renaissance paintings at the Villa Favorita in 1934 and sold it to Baron Heinrich Thyssen-Bornemisza a year later.
 It has been cut at the top and, more considerably, at the right edge.
+It was attributed to Lorenzo Costa when included in the Rinascimento a Ferrara exhibition held at the Palazzo dei Diamanti in February-June 2023.

 Milan.
 Brera.